naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/boson/first-exam.md

 70.

 The EIGRP routing table contains only successors, which are the best next-hop routes to a destination.
 EIGRP routers maintain a routing table, topology table and a neighbor table.

+71.
+Which config management tool accepts inbound requests from agents by HTTPS on port 8140?

+Chef, Ansible, Puppet, Salt

+Answer = Puppet

+Puppet is the tool that accepts inbound requests via HTTPS on TCP port 8140.
+Chef uses 443 (traditional https) config in cookbooks Ansible uses SSH on port 22 configs stored in playbooks Salt use 4505 and 4506

+72.
+You should use ```enable secret level 7 cisco``` to encrypt the password that is required to access privilege level 7.

+79.

+Log Levels
+0 - emergency
+1 - alert
+2 - critical
+3 - errors
+4 - warnings
+5 - notifications
+6 - informational
+7 - debugging